AnarchoSystems/AST/README.md

     var next : Expression

     func onRecognize() throws -> some ASTNode {
-        recognized.exprs.append(next) // we use left recursion so this is basically O(1) return recognized
+        recognized.exprs.append(next) // we used left recursion so this is basically O(1)
+                                      // note that we own the memory of "recognized"! return recognized
     }